 This course is suitable for those looking to gain an understanding of project management, or those who are not directly involved in project management but who wish to become familiar with project management processes and key terms.

 It is also ideal for project managers as a pre-cursor to more advanced certification such as the APMP: The APM Project Management Qualification.

 There are no prerequisites for attendance.

-This is an intensive three-day course and delegates will be expected to undertake around 10 hours pre-course work in order to be fully prepared.
+This is an intensive three-day course and delegates will be expected to undertake up to 5 hours of pre-course work in order to be fully prepared.
 Delegates will be provided with pre-course reading by email prior to attending the course.
 Success on the course will be enhanced by close attention to the pre-reading materials.
 Delegates who have not received pre-course reading material within one week of the start of the course should contact their QA Account Manager or email email@example.com.

 At the end of this course you will be able to:

 - Differentiate between project management and the operating environment

 - Define the management structure by which projects operate

 - Apply project management planning